-c) You cannot claim distribution of back issues.

-4. Quantity claimed should not exceed potential demand by the intended consumers a) Any distribution carried out by merchandisers must be claimed on a net basis (i.e. account for undistributed copies) at each distribution point.

-5. Effective management controls over distribution

-a) The publisher is responsible for ensuring that the copies they claim have been delivered and if applicable returns/copies not picked up are accounted for.
+- c) You cannot claim distribution of back issues, with the exception of copies distributed overseas, where copies may be claimed providing they are distributed within the relevant on-sale period for the current issue for the territory concerned. - 4.
+Quantity claimed should not exceed potential demand by the intended consumers - a) Any distribution carried out by merchandisers must be claimed on a net basis (i.e. account for undistributed copies) at each distribution point. - 5.
+Effective management controls over distribution - a) The publisher is responsible for ensuring that the copies they claim have been delivered and if applicable returns/copies not picked up are accounted for.
 This requires a publisher to have appropriate management controls and processes in place to ensure that this is happening.